How to Can Bean and Ham Soup

 1/4 tsp. salt or liquid smoke

-Rinse beans.
+Rinse the beans.
 Place 3/4 c. dried beans in each jar.
-Add remaining ingredients.
+Add ham, chopped onion, chopped carrots, celery, chicken bouillon, and salt to each jar.

 Canning Instructions